-Apart from the Medical and Surgery applications the Altair Laboratory is strongly involved in cooperation to support spread the of technology concept within the high and middle schools in Verona area.

-Cycles of seminars short courses and for calibrated the students of these classes are target of vearly activities carried out both by the students and by the postdoc researchers. То support and reinforce this peculiar activity a European project has been carried out within 2012 (Fig. 34) to develop a software architecture suitable to offer procedures to play and/or program robots at different skill levels.
+Apart from the Medical and Surgery applications the Altair Laboratory is strongly involved in cooperation to support the spread of technology concept within the high middle and schools in Verona area ject has been carried out within 2012 (Fig. 34) to develop a software architecture suitable to offer procedures to play and/or program robots at different skill levels.
 Everything is designed following plug and play concepts so that a child of middle school can efficiently program a robot movement (mobile platform or arm) using a number of predefined configurations for achieve its actuation and a university student can apply its dynamics understanding to modify the "open" architecture and adapt the parameters to optimize the behaviour of the system.